-Perhaps you are feeling lost, scared, and confused.
+I'm so sorry you are here.
+As much as I love what I do, I know that when your relationship feels rocky, everything else feels uncomfortable too.
 Maybe you are wondering "how did this relationship, that was once my pride and joy, a source of so much love become this empty pit of:

 Deep Sadness &

-What I really love to see is how, by working through the pain, the break down of the relationship can actually lead to something deeper, something more intimate and profound.
+What I love to see is how, by working through the pain, the breakdown of the relationship can actually lead to something deeper, something more intimate and profound.

 I really look forward to taking this journey with you.